balazs-keszthelyi-technolynx/bootgen.github.io/src/guide/configuration.md

 ## Creating Resources

-Besides creating the domain model, an other important job is, to create a configuration.
+Besides creating the domain model, an other important job is to create a configuration.
 This will instruct the code generator how to use the created models.

 If we look into the `Generator/Configuration.cs` file, we will see that the `User` class is added to the API as a REST resource: